codingforpleasure/customized-workspace/Ubuntu/useful-resources/amazon-services.md

 Amazon S3  | Cloud Object Storage
 Redshift | Amazon Redshift is a fully managed data warehouse that allows us to run complex analytic queries against petabytes of structured data
 AWS Deequ | AWS Deequ is an open source library built on top of Apache Spark that lets us **define unit tests for data and measure data quality in large datasets**
 AWS Glue DataBrew | AWS Glue DataBrew is a visual data analysis and preparation tool.
-With **250 built-in transformations, DataBrew can detect anomalies, converting data between standard formats and fixing invalid or missing values**.
+With **250 built-in transformations**, DataBrew can detect anomalies, converting data between standard formats and fixing invalid or missing values.
 Amazon Comprehend | Amazon Comprehend is a fully managed AI service for natural language processing (NLP)
                   | Amazon Comprehend takes text documents as input and recognizes entities, key phrases, language.
 Amazon Neptune  | Amazon Neptune is a fully managed graph database